mediaexplorer74/TeslaX/README.md

 Current supported min.
 Windows OS build: 16299

-14393 planned in near future, So, TeslaAPI and PanCardView libs temporary disabled!
+14393/15063 planned in near future.
+So, TeslaAPI and PanCardView libs temporary disabled at now because of my goal is additional app debugging and bug-fixing after solution "downshifting"

-Goal: additional app debugging and bug-fixing after solution "downshifting" (decreasing min. os. builds, in 2 words).
+(decreasing min. os. builds, in 2 words).

 ## DIY